Best practices for securing PII in customer location datasets

 )

-This pipeline ensures that raw identifiers never touch persistent storage in plaintext.
+This pipeline ensures raw identifiers never touch persistent storage in plaintext.
 For cryptographic implementation details and key rotation strategies, consult the official AWS KMS Developer Guide and NIST SP 800-188 Guide to De-Identification to align tokenization entropy with regulatory thresholds.

 3. Spatial Utility Preservation & Governance